metaweidner/metaweidner.github.io/_portfolio/20090501-UTPB_GraduateStudentOfTheYear.md

 ---
-title: Graduate Student of the Year, History Department
+title: Graduate Student of the Year Award
-venue: University of Texas of the Permian Basin
+venue: University of Texas of the Permian Basin, History Department
 location: Odessa, Texas
 duration: May 2009
 skills: